 As many of you know, Pivotal Labs has long been an advocate of Open Source development.
 We rely on it for all our work and we have always seen it as crucial to continuing technical innovation.
-In fact, we’ve been encouraging Pivots to contribute to Open Source projects for more than 10 years.
+In fact, we’ve been … Read more

 Tim Ferriss (author of "The 4-Hour Workweek" and lots more) recently posted an interview with Pivotal's CEO Rob Mee on his blog titled "What's Your Start-up's Bus Count?
 Seven Myths of Entrepreneurship and Programming".
 It's a great read on how Pivotal Labs thinks about building fast, scalable software development teams and how commonly held beliefs are often counterproductive.
 Thanks for the post, Tim!

 Because of a conflict with another similar application, we've renamed our CI Monitor application (which I blogged about here) to, appropriately enough, "CIMonitor".

 The Tracker project hasn't moved, but has been renamed: http://www.pivotaltracker.com/projects/2872

 We'd like to congratulate Mavenlink, one of our clients, for being chosen as a finalist for TechAmerica High-Tech Innovation Awards.
 Mavenlink (http://www.mavenlink.com) provides an online workspace that helps businesses and their consultants collaborate better.
 We've really enjoyed our ongoing work with the Mavenlink team, and we're excited about Mavenlink's progress!

 A while back I blogged about Pivotal's internal CI aggregator, which we use to display the status and history of the builds of all the different projects we're working on.
 In additional to our internal instance, we have another instance of it running at ci.pivotallabs.com that shows the status of various open-source projects that we maintain or depend on.